fsprojects/Paket/docs/content/bootstrapper.md

   `--self`: Self updating the paket.bootstrapper.exe.
 When this option is used the download of paket.exe will be skipped.
 (Can be combined with `--prefer-nuget`)

   `-s`: If this flag is set the bootstrapper will not perform any output.

+  `-f`: Forces the bootstrapper to ignore any cached paket.exe versions and go directly to github.com or nuget.org based on other flags.

 Environment Variables: